Ben Younger

 Ben Younger (born October 7, 1972) is an American screenwriter and film director.
+He wrote and directed the feature films Boiler Room (2000), Prime (2005), and Bleed for This (2016).

 Early life and education

-Younger was born in Brooklyn, and raised in a Modern Orthodox Jewish household in Eltingville, Staten Island and in Fair Lawn, New Jersey.
+Younger was born in Brooklyn and raised in a Modern Orthodox Jewish household in Eltingville, Staten Island and in Fair Lawn, New Jersey.
 He attended a yeshiva, before entering Queens College, part of the City University of New York, where he studied political science.
 While at university, he started performing comedy.

 Career

 After leaving university, he set his sights on a career in politics, taking on a role as a policy analyst for the New York City comptroller's office, where he served as a legislative aide to Alan Hevesi.
 After that, he successfully managed the State Assembly campaign for Queens Democrat Melinda Katz, becoming, at 21, the city's youngest ever campaign manager.

 He wrote and directed a short film, L & M, as well as working on a number of feature films as a grip, and directing music videos and commercials.